rams3s/rams3s.github.io/blog/_posts/2019-01-09-ecs-deep-dive.md

 ![](../../assets/img/blog/ecs_deep_dive/1.png)

 This talk was also given during Unite Los Angeles 2018 and the slides are available here: <https://docs.google.com/presentation/d/1vxE61D_N79cvgUI3eIocF2n4rn04wjgRRq00ugyoB1M/edit?usp=sharing>

-Both this presentation and this blog post are **not an introduction to ECS**.
-They are more an overview of how ECS works internally, allowing you to make more informed decisions about how to use it efficiently.
-{:.message}

 * list
 {:toc}